 Care and management of your data is an essential part of research good practice.
 Most funders and many academic institutions now have mandates to ensure that data is properly managed and, where possible, shared.

 We are always happy to help, for questions or support.

 Individual advice and individual or group training on RDM are available.
 Please contact us on researchdata at warwick dot ac dot uk.

 Profiles: Research support

-From 29 March 2019, the Arts and Humanities Research Council requires that all proposals include a Data Management Plan (DMP).
+The Arts and Humanities Research Council now requires that all proposals include a Data Management Plan (DMP).
 Previously, only proposals which contained a significant technical element required such a plan.
-Assistance in developing a DMP is available on our website, or by contacting researchdata at warwick dot ac dot uk.
+Assistance in developing a DMP is available, or contact researchdata at warwick dot ac dot uk.

 BMJ Open Science supports sharing research data

 In this tweet, BMJ add two more reasons to the ten provided (building up the credibility and reproducibility of results and imparting one’s share as a member to the research community).